PostgREST/postgrest-docs/schema_cache.rst

   pg_listen <db-uri> ddl_command_end $(which killall) -SIGUSR1 postgrest

-Now, whenever the structure of the database schema changes, PostgreSQL will notify the ``ddl_command_end`` channel, which will cause ``pg_listen`` to send PostgREST the signal to reload its cache.
+Now, whenever the structure of the database changes, PostgreSQL will notify the ``ddl_command_end`` channel, which will cause ``pg_listen`` to send PostgREST the signal to reload its cache.
 Note that pg_listen requires full path to the executable in the example above.